-frontman Francisco Paoli; they was formed in April 2007 and recorded their first demo, Promo '07, at 16th Cellar Studio with producer Stefano "Saul" Morabito, releasing it shortly after.
+Fleshgod Apocalypse is an Italian Death Metal band formed by Hour of Penance frontman Francisco Paoli; they were formed in April 2007 and recorded their first demo, Promo '07, at 16th Cellar Studio with producer Stefano "Saul" Morabito, releasing it shortly after.

 In May 2008, the band recorded its first full-length album, Oracles.
 In December of that year the band decided to part ways with Neurotic Records and signed with Willowtip Records, who released Oracles in 2009.
 Shortly after the release of Oracles in 2009, the band had a lineup change, with a new member, Tommaso Riccardi taking over vocals and rhythm guitar, which were previously handled by Francesco Paoli, as Paoli took over the drums at this time.